mrzool/mrzool.github.io/index.md

 Subscribe to the [RSS feed](/feed.xml) to be notified of new posts.

-I also maintain a more frequently updated [microblog](http://notes.mrzool.cc) where I collect interesting bits about programming, linguistics, abstract music, and pretty much everything that catches my interest.
+I also maintain a more frequently updated [microblog](http://notes.mrzool.cc) where I collect interesting bits about technology, programming, linguistics, music, and pretty much everything that catches my interest.

 ### Elsewhere